0Keyblade0/Frontend/Parametrics/README.md

 ## For a generator of this type of thing, what kinds of things _can't_ it generate?

-It cannot generate anything that does not relate to rhombus shaped objects.
+It cannot generate anything that does not relate to rhombus-shaped objects.

 ## What was hard or easy about making this generator?
 How did your plans change?